Eparchy of Osijek Plain and Baranya: History

-During the period of Ottoman rule (16th and 17th centuries), Eastern Orthodox Christians in the region were under ecclesiastical jurisdiction of the Serbian Patriarchate of Peć, with local eparchies on both sides of the river Drava, including Baranya to the north and Osijek field to the south.
-During the Great Migration of the Serbs (1690), those regions were also inhabited by new Serbian migrants, who were also included in collective privileges granted by Habsburg rulers to their Eastern Orthodox subjects.

-The term Osječko polje (lit.
-Osijek field) is an archaic name, created in the first years of the 18th century, designating the area that included the entire vicinity of the city of Osijek and the region between the lower course of the Drava and Danube rivers, up to the river Vuka.
+During the period of Ottoman rule (16th and 17th centuries), Eastern Orthodox Christians in the region were under ecclesiastical jurisdiction of the Serbian Patriarchate of Peć, with local eparchies on both sides of the river Drava, including Baranya to the north and Osijek Plain to the south.
+The term "Osijek Plain" (Osječko polje) is an archaic name, created in the first years of the 18th century, designating the area that included the entire vicinity of the city of Osijek and the region between the lower course of the Drava and Danube rivers, up to the river Vuka.

+During the Great Migration of the Serbs, those regions were also inhabited by new Serb settlers, who were also included in collective privileges granted by Habsburg rulers to their Eastern Orthodox population.
-Since Osijek field lies on the border of Syrmia, Baranja and Slavonia, it was added, sometimes to one and sometimes to the other of three neighboring eparchies, while sometimes it had its own bishop.

-In 1710, at the Church Council in Monastery Krušedol, Nicanor Melentijević was elected bishop for the eparchy that was encompassing the entire Baranja, and also the Osijek field.
+Since the Osijek Plain lies at the intersection of Syrmia, Baranya, and Slavonia, it was at various times attached to one or another of the three neighboring eparchies, and at other times maintained its own bishop.
+In 1710, at the Church Council at Krušedol Monastery, Nicanor Melentijević was elected bishop for the eparchy that was encompassing the entire Baranya, and also the Osijek Plain.

-In 1733, the eparchy was divided, with northern part (Baranja) being attached to the Eparchy of Buda, while Osijek field was incorporated into the Syrmian archdiocese.
-Patriarch Arsenije IV Jovanović Šakabenta handed Eparchy of Osječko polje in 1746 to his Bishop Jovan Georgijević.
+In 1733, the eparchy was divided, with northern part (Baranya) being attached to the Eparchy of Buda, while Osijek Plain was incorporated into the Eparchy of Srem.
+Patriarch Arsenije IV Jovanović Šakabenta assigned the Eparchy of Osijek Plain in 1746 to Bishop Jovan Georgijević.
 The residence of Bishop Jovan was in Osijek, where Eparchy then had two houses.
-Archbishops Synod after the election of a new Metropolitan in 1748 joined this Eparchy again to the Eparchy of Slavonia-Pakrac.

-From 1758 the Eparchy definitely came into the composition of Syrmian diocese till the year 1991.
-Holy Assembly of the Serbian Orthodox Church in 1991 renewed Osječko polje eparchy and joined the whole Baranja to it, so the eparchy got its present name: Osječko Polje and Baranja Eparchy.
+In 1748, it was once again united with the Eparchy of Slavonia.
+From 1758 until 1991, the eparchy remained firmly within the jurisdiction of the Eparchy of Srem.
+In 1991, by the decision of the Holy Assembly of the Serbian Orthodox Church, present eparchy was established in 1991.